-When a Cub Scout has completed the third grade (or becomes 10 years old), they transfer to a Webelos den, led by an adult Webelos leader.
-The Scout works on requirements for the Webelos badge, five adventures, two electives and in the second year, the Arrow of Light Rank (the highest rank in Cub Scouting.)
+When a Cub Scout has completed the third grade (or becomes 10 years old), they join a Webelos den.
+The Scout works on requirements for the Webelos badge, five adventures, one elective and in the second year, the Arrow of Light Rank (the highest rank in Cub Scouting.)
+Consisting of four adventures and one elective.

-Camping and outdoor programs are an important part of the 18 month Webelos program.
-Between February and April of a Webelos Scout's 5th grade year, they graduate from Cub Scouting into the adventure of Scouts, BSA at an impressive graduation ceremony.
-Every Scout deserves the opportunity to be a Scout.
+Camping and outdoor programs are an important part of the Arrow of Light program.
+Between February and April of a Arrow of Light Scout's 5th grade year, they graduate from Cub Scouting into the adventure of Scouts, BSA at an impressive graduation ceremony.